 From games to graphics, ACC is your direct portal to creative careers

-ACC's Visual Communication Program prepares you to jump into profitable, creative careers, with training in graphic design, illustration, web and interactive design, graphic arts technology, motion graphics, 2D animation, and 3D animation.
-If video games are your thing, be sure to check out ACC's Game Development Institute, a cutting- edge program where game lovers morph into game developers through training in game art and design.
-Our top-notch faculty includes local digital industry professionals eager to provide you with real world knowledge from years of experience in the business.
-ACC offers eight two-year Associate of Applied Science degrees in the areas above, as well as multiple certificates requiring four to six semesters of study.
+ACC's Visual Communication Program prepares you to jump into proﬁtable, creative careers, with training in graphic design, illustration, web and interactive design, graphic arts technology, motion graphics, and 2D and 3D animation.
+If video games are your thing, be sure to check out ACC's Game Development Institute, a cutting-edge program where game lovers morph into game developers.
+Our top-notch faculty includes local digital industry professionals eager to provide you with real-world knowledge from years of experience in the business.
+ACC offers two-year Associate of Applied Science degrees in the areas above, as well as multiple certiﬁcates requiring four to six semesters of study.
 After graduation you'll be ready for a picture-perfect career.

 What skills can I gain?

 Students build expertise in art, design, and conceptual fundamentals, plus the latest digital industry software.
 Depending on area of specialization, students may practice producing professional-quality brochures, logos, package design, websites, video games, animations, or special effects for film.

 Associate of applied science degrees are available in the following areas: 2D Animation, 3D Animation, Game Art, Game Design, Graphic Arts Technology, Graphic Design, Motion Graphics, and Web and Interactive Design.

 Certificates, requiring four to six semesters of study are available in these areas: 2D Animation, 3D Animation, Game Art, Game Design, Graphic Arts Technology, Graphic Design, Motion Graphics, and Web and Interactive Design.